-Doctor of Technical Sciences, Candidate of Physical and Mathematical Sciences, Associate Professor of Law.
+Doctor of Technical Sciences.
+PhD in Physical and Mathematical Sciences.